-Approximately 13,974 housing units left rent stabilization, while approximately 7,952 units initially entered the stabilization system in 2006.
-The built-in fluidity of the system resulted in a net loss of an estimated 6,022 units to the rent stabilized housing stock, a decrease of 18% over the prior year.
-(See Summary Table on next page)
+A minimum of 16,833 housing units left rent stabilization, while approximately 8,566 units initially entered the stabilization system in 2008.
+The built-in fluidity of the system resulted in a net loss of an estimated 8,267 units to the rent stabilized housing stock, an increase of over 3,000 units from 2007, when rent stabilization saw a net estimated loss 5,088 units.9 (See Summary Table on next page.)